jht9629-nyu/covid-19-data-stories-2023/Week5.md

 - Next steps

 ## REMINDERS
 Your homework assignments constitute an important part of your grade.
-Please check each week on the syllabus to make sure that you have completed all of the assignments.  **LAST DATE TO MAKE UP MISSING OR IMCOMPLETE ASSIGNEMNTS IS 12/14/2023**
+Please check each week on the syllabus to make sure that you have completed all of the assignments. **LAST DATE TO MAKE UP MISSING OR IMCOMPLETE ASSIGNMENTS IS 12/14/2023**

 <!-- ## CLASSROOM GUEST